frenetisch-applaudierend/benchy/README.md

 # Benchy

-A .NET tool for comparing C# project benchmarks between different git commits.
+A .NET tool for comparing [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) benchmarks between different git commits.
+It is intended to keep track of performance changes in your codebase, making it easier to identify regressions or improvements.

 ## Features

-- Compare BenchmarkDotNet results between git commits
 - Interactive mode for local development
-- CI mode for automated testing
+- CI mode with associated github action for automated testing

-## Installation
+## Local Installation

 Install as a global .NET tool: